danielhammerl/kerbal-space-program-controller/README.md

 Uses Raspi GPIO interface and I2C AND SPI bus
 Ensure I2C and SPI are enabled in raspi-config

+Important: At least on MacOS firewall has to be disabled to connect to the server

 Controls:
   - RCS on/off - Switch (1x Kippschalter)
   - SAS on/off - Switch (1x Kippschalter)